SymbolofMoon/realEstate/README.md

 - [ ] Create a admin page where he can track each agent.
 - [ ] Initially, agent is registring through the page.
 I want that first admin verify the details of admin then he will make sure that if the admin will be registered or not.
 - [ ] Add the feature that user can easily see that this post is saved by how many people and agent can see the list of peoples.
+- [ ] Add Contact Number for agent